arungudelli/python.shiksha/content/en/tips/copy-a-file-in-python.md

 Copying of files is a core operating system method that is suitable to be performed either manually or by using CLI.

-But can we achieve this result by using python. **Yes we can**!
+But can we achieve this result by using Python. **Yes we can**!

-Three modules in python help us in achieving different operating system level tasks in both `Windows` as well as `Unix` and we will check the methods of this modules that help us copy a file in python.
+Three modules in Python help us in achieving different operating system level tasks in both `Windows` as well as `Unix` and we will check the methods of this modules that help us copy a file in Python.

 The three modules are `shuilt`, `os` and `subprocess` which have almost same functionality with few modifications and enhancements at operating system level